Ashraf-Zafrani/ShowPick/README.md

 # ShowPick
 # ShowPick

-**ShowPick** is a user authentication web application that allows users to log in or create an account.
-It features a visually appealing interface with a background image, interactive forms, and client-side validation.
+**ShowPick** ShowPick is a web-based platform designed to help users discover and explore films and series tailored to their interests.
+The system allows users to create accounts, log in, and search for content by genre, name, or age classification.
+Users can view detailed information about films and series, including storylines, directors, release dates, genres, and reviews.
+Additionally, users can leave reviews, mark favorites, and personalize their experience for seamless content discovery.

 ## Features